Peter Ustinov: Personal life

 Ustinov was a secular humanist.
 He was listed as a distinguished supporter of the British Humanist Association, and had once served on its advisory council.

-Ustinov suffered from diabetes and a weakened heart in his last years.
+Ustinov spent his summer holidays in Mallorca for decades.
+He suffered from diabetes and a weakened heart in his last years.

-In 1999, Sir Peter and his son Igor Ustinov founded the Sir Peter Ustinov Stiftung (Sir Peter Ustinov Foundation) in the city of Munich in Germany.
+In 1999, Peter and his son Igor Ustinov founded the Sir Peter Ustinov Stiftung (Sir Peter Ustinov Foundation) in the city of Munich in Germany.
 The foundation is now based in Frankfurt am Main.